egorssed/You-are-what-you-eat/docs/index.md

 Since John lives in a capitalist society he is eager to get the most revenue out of the shop.
 So he wants to buy exactly those types and amounts of products that would satisfy the ward's residents' appetite, though he doesn't want to buy any excess products that have to be thrown away.

-John is not good with statistics, so he asks you to help him make money by answering two questions: what products should he buy, and moreover, how much?
+John is not good with statistics, so he asks you to help him make money by answering two questions: what products should he buy, and how much?

 He used the Tesco 1.0 data set to get an idea of the typical food for his ward, but the data set is from 2014!
-However, he has access to official dmeographic data for 2030 which is provided by the UK government.
+However, he has access to official demographic data for 2030 which is provided by the UK government.
 He can use our model to predict the distribution of nutrients and total energy of a typical product for his ward, given the demographical data of the ward's residents.
 Let's help him!

 Most of the dependencies between nutrients and demographics are sensibly predicted to be linear, however, some relations appear to be better described by nonlinear models.
-The previous linear models were trained to get coefficients for signifcant features.
+The previous linear models were trained to get coefficients for significant features.
 To get the best possible prediction for each nutrient we use a gradient boost regression.
-For every nutrient, we trained linear regression and several gradient boosting regression with different hyperparameters.
+For every nutrient, we trained linear regression and several gradients boosting regression with different hyperparameters.
 We used only reliable models, as in the analysis of the coefficients.
 Then we compared R^2 scores and test datasets to chose the best ones and unite them into one big model that predicts all the parameters of the typical product.